texmv/academic-kickstart/content/publication/timor-idololatricus.md

 +++
-title = "*Timor Idololatricus* in Reformed Theology from Polanus to Milton"
+title = "Timor Idololatricus in Reformed Theology from Polanus to Milton"

 # Date first published.
 date = "2020-01-04"